dionisiskon/CN-novel-stat-updater/README.md

 # 69shu.com-book-updater

-The python programs helps keeping stats of your favorite novels!
+The python programs helps keeping stats of your favorite novels from a chinese website called 69shu.com.

 ## Usage